MetanoKid/coding-scars/_drafts/log-window-2.md

 }
 {% endhighlight %}

-However, this _lazy initialization_ (the instance isn't created until the first piece of code accesses it) takes life cycle control from us (and isn't thread safe).
+However, this _lazy initialization_ (the instance isn't created until the first piece of code accesses it by using the `Instance` property) takes life cycle control from us (and isn't thread safe).
 We'd want to explicitly control when the instance is created and when it's destroyed.
 Let's make it so:

 {% highlight c# %}
 public sealed class LoggerUI